 The mechanoelectrical sensorial properties of ionic polymer-metal composite (IPMC) are studied thoroughly and the state of research is published in a review paper by Pugal et al [7].
 The mechanoelectrical transduction of conducting polymer laminates is also a well-known effect [8-12].
 In addition, mechanoelectrical properties of carbon nanotube yarns [13] and solid polymer electrolyte sandwiched between CNT electrodes [4] have been investigated.
 However, there exist only a few papers about the same characteristics of carbon-polymer composite (CPC) [3].

+During the bending of the homogeneous laminate with an external force, every part of the laminate generates voltage and electric current with the magnitude, which is in direct relation with the change in curvature.
+For the characterization of the response between generated voltage and electric current as a function of bending magnitude, it is advisable to bend the laminate so that the bent part of the laminate follows the shape of a circular arc throughout the whole experiment.
 The bending device should allow achievement of large (>±100 m-1) curvatures.
 Also, the bending frequency should be variable in a wide range (0.001…1 Hz).
 Several technical solutions have been offered previously to achieve homogenous bending, but neither of them fulfills simultaneously all the mentioned requirements.

 Electroactive polymer mechanoelectrical sensors are often measured in cantilever configuration, which often corresponds to the typical configuration when used as an actuator.
 The force can be applied perpendicularly to the laminate at initial position [9, 14-18], which can offer a very wide frequency spectrum, but the bending amplitude is limited.
 Anchoring one end of the cantilever to the rotating platform allows fast bending to amplitudes up to 90° [19], but in that case the curvature is nonhomogeneous during the bending.
 Bonomo et al have proposed a non-contact measurement set-up, where the cantilever is actuated using air flow [20].